prob140/prob140.github.io/logistics.md

 ### Exams ###

 - **Midterm 1** on Friday September 25, 8 a.m. to 9 a.m. and **Midterm 2** on Friday October 30, 8 a.m. to 9 a.m..
 Other details about the midterms will be announced by September 1.
-You should expect that there will be numerous different versions of the exams.
-- **Final Exam** on Friday December 18, 8 a.m. to 11 a.m., Exam Group 17.
-This exam will be proctored remotely.
-Details will be announced by September 1.
+- **Final Exam** on Friday December 18, 8 a.m. to 11 a.m., Exam Group 17. **This exam will be proctored remotely.** Details will be announced by September 1.

 The final exam is required for a passing grade.
 Please make sure that you are not enrolled in a class that has a conflicting final exam.
 If you have extended time accommodations for exams, please make sure that you have enough hours on the morning of Friday 12/18 for the 140 final.

 We are aware that there are students in different time zones and that some students have extended time accommodations.
-Please hold your questions until we announce the details.
+You should expect that any alternate exam times will be as close as possible to the times announced above.
+Please hold further questions until we announce the details.
 Thank you!

 ## Grades ##